justindujardin/mathy/libraries/website/docs/index.md

 ### Generate Input Problems

 Mathy can generate lists of randomized problems.
 Rather than forcing users to create solutions, Mathy uses environment-specific functions to determine when a problem is solved.
-In this way, users don't need to know the answer to a question that they generate.
+In this way, users don't need to know the answer to a question they generate.

 ```bash
 $ mathy problems poly